 The actual Judicial Board Hearing will proceed as follows:

 - The Chairperson convenes and presides over the Judicial Board Hearing only if the appropriate quorum is present.
-(See Explanation of Important Aspects of the Judicial Review Process—Judicial Boards.)
+(See Explanation of Important Aspects of the Student Judicial Process—Judicial Boards.)
 The Chairperson is also charged with maintaining orderly discussion throughout the Judicial Board Hearing, generally limiting testimony per session to a maximum of three hours and ensuring that there is equal time for both the complainant and the referred student to present their evidence.

 - The Chairperson confirms that the referred student understands his/her rights.